 Risks of Carrageenan

-A by-product that is produced from this process is poligeenan.
-Poligeenan is a low-molecular form of Carrageenan which can be harmful.
-Poligeenan is supposed to be separated and removed.
-Poligeenan is the cause of the symptoms mentioned above.
+Poligeenan is the low-molecular form of Carrageenan, which can be harmful, and Poligeenan is the cause of the symptoms mentioned above.

-There are strong opinions by some pet food bloggers and enthusiasts that Carrageenan has no place in dog food and would go as far to say that it should be banned.
+There are strong opinions by some pet food bloggers and enthusiasts that Carrageenan has no place in dog food and would go as far as to say that it should be banned.